AnchorFree/gnsupd/README.md

 a HUP signal, it rescans the directory, creates/updates GNS resources, and goes back to sleep till the next HUP.

+### Practical usage

+GNSUPD is of no much use on its' own.
+The main idea behing GNSUPD is that you have GNS resource files generated from templates and updated dynamically via some other means.
+For example, you may want to generate GNS resources based on information in [consul k/v store](https://consul.io) using [consul-template](https://github.com/hashicorp/consul-template).
+Every time your GNS resource files get regenerated you should send a HUP signal to the GNSUPD daemon to get the corresponding GNS resource updated.

 ### Configuration

 GNSUPD is configured via environment variables: